DavidDTessier/gcp-certifications/Network Engineer/README.md

 Classic VPN tunnels support _policy-based_ and _route-based static_ routing options.
 Consider a static routing option only if you cannot use dynamic (BGP) routing or HA VPN.

-* Policy-based routing. : Local IP ranges (left side) and remote IP ranges (right side) are defined as part of the tunnel creation process.
+* Policy-based routing. : Local IP ranges (left side) and remote IP ranges (right side) are defined as part of the tunnel creation process. `--local-traffic-selector` and `--remote-traffic-selector`

 * Route-based VPN.: When you use the Google Cloud console to create a route-based VPN, you only specify a list of remote IP ranges.
-Those ranges are used only to create routes in your VPC network to peer resources.
+Those ranges are used only to create routes in your VPC network to peer resources. `--local-traffic-selector=0.0.0.0/0` and `--remote-traffic-selector=0.0.0.0/0`

 </details>
 <details>